jdh4/mac_productivity/basics/README.md

 ## List vs. Column View

 Column view is good for navigation.
+List view is good for identifying files by name or date.

+- List view: <kbd>Command</kbd> + <kbd>2</kbd>
+- Column view: <kbd>Command</kbd> + <kbd>3</kbd>

-List view is good for searching by name or date.
-To use list view <kbd>Command</kbd> + <kbd>2</kbd>.
-For column view <kbd>Command</kbd> + <kbd>3</kbd>.
-You can set the default view of a given folder (set the view of choice then View > Show View Options and make sure "Always Open in list/column view is checked.
+You can set the default view of a given folder with View > Show View Options and make sure "Always Open in list/column view is checked.
 This happens on a per directory basis as indicated by the name of the folder at the top of the window.